WellthCare

 • Other exceptional circumstances – such as domestic abuse, natural disasters, or system errors (verify with your plan or the Health Insurance Marketplace)

-Step 2: Understand Employer-Specific Rules
+Step 2: Check Your Employer's Specific Rules

 Step 3: Explore COBRA Continuation Coverage